Mega0213/My-pokemon-game/README.md

 Please put suggestions in the issues tracker for now, I will probably make a dedicated suggestion form later

 Download: https://drive.google.com/file/d/1hfGbzsXYJmFAhNu9x8zfSW5OMyzGar7f/view?usp=sharing

+I plan to have the next update for it out by the end of the week.